The Ultimate Guide Harmonized System Code

 What is the Harmonized System Code (HS Code)?

-For companies, finding the right HS Code is in each transaction to avoid any fines and smoothness in international trade.
+For companies, finding the right HS Code in each transaction to avoid any fines and smoothness in international trade.

 Topshipping helps clients identify the correct HS code for their shipment to make sure the cargo passes through customs smoothly in Canada and facilitate seamless delivery from China to Canada.